ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

 ---

 ### **Data Engineering**
-The historical data on sales prices for houses in Melbourne<sup>[1](#ref1)</sup> was collected as a csv file and and injected into PostgreSQL database using Psycopg2.
+The historical data on sales prices for houses in Melbourne<sup>[1](#ref1)</sup> was collected as a csv file and and loaded into PostgreSQL database using Psycopg2.
 This has the following advantages:
 1. **Performance**: SQL databases are optimized for handling large amounts of structured data.
 Querying from a database is faster when the data is large.
 2. **Data integrity**: SQL databases have built-in mechanisms for ensuring data integrity, such as constraints, indexes, and transactions.
 These mechanisms can help prevent data errors and inconsistencies, which can be difficult to detect and correct in a large DataFrame.
 3. **Scalability**: SQL databases can handle large datasets that may not fit into memory, and can also be scaled up by adding more computing resources or partitioning data across multiple servers.